florian-huber/data_science_course/_sources/book/05_data_and_types.md

 # Data and Data Types

-There are many different definitions for the term **data** [add refs].
+There are many different definitions for the term **data**.
 Here's one of them, which will do for us to start with:

 > Data ≈ values or findings obtained through observations, measurements, etc.